fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 This is useful incase you want to ensure your data is stored on specific servers you are in control of.

+## IMPORTANT NOTES
+- You will need to request GPU access from GCP which can take up to 2 days for approval in order to deploy using GPU on cloud run.
+(ADD STEPS ON HOW TO DO THIS FIRST)
+- Inference using the different whisper models on CPU, will be extremely slow, and basically not useful for most cases.

 ## Steps